Askanadvocate.ca by SOURCES

 #102-13771 72A Ave Surrey BC V3W 9C6

 Tel: 604-547-0129 firstname.lastname@example.org

-We may offer a short term funding source to low-income individuals and families who are at risk of homelessness for home eviction due to lack of, or shortage of, a monthly rent payment, utility arrears, damage deposit or other circumstance, as long as the loan completely alleviates the crisis.
+We may offer a one-time loan to low-income individuals and families who are at risk of homelessness for home eviction due to lack of, or shortage of, a monthly rent payment, utility arrears, damage deposit or other circumstance, as long as the loan completely alleviates the crisis.
 Other eligibility criteria apply including having a steady source of income to repay the loan.